uucsslab/uucsslab.github.io/_pages/events/sc2s2.md

 **Day 3: 25 April 2024**

-09:00-11:00 The future of CSS in Sweden / Parallel activity
+09:00-11:00 The future of CSS in Sweden: discussion and action plan / Parallel activity

 11:00-12:00 Results & conclusion